By currencyconverter.top| Updated 2026 | ⏱️ 8 min read

 Stablecoins solve one of the biggest problems in crypto: price volatility.
 They act as a bridge between traditional finance and blockchain, enabling everyday use cases like payments, savings, and lending.

-Stablecoins are digital assets designed to maintain price stability.
-Most are pegged 1:1 to fiat currencies, such as the US dollar, but some are backed by commodities or governed algorithmically.
+Stablecoins are digital assets designed to maintain price stability in the crypto market.
+Most are pegged 1:1 to fiat currencies like the US dollar, making them a safer option for beginners.

 - Fiat-backed: USDT, USDC (collateralized by real USD reserves).